amirsasani/guess-words-cheat/README.md

 # guess-words-cheat
 A script for cheating in guess word games
+this is a script in JS and generates words with given length from characters or word (if word enterd, splits the word to character array).